jordankaerim/ordner/README.md

 ## Svelte Kit like responses

-To handle responses like in Svelte Kit, simply put the following code into your `hook` function:
+To handle responses like in Svelte Kit, put the following code into your `hook` function:

 ```js
 const hook = (handler) => async (req, res, next) => {